gitlocalize/feedback/README.md

 # GitLocalize Feedback

 Thank you for using [GitLocalize](https://gitlocalize.com/).
 You can create feedback in this repository.
-If you have any questions, please don't hesitate to [create a issue](https://github.com/gitlocalize/feedback/issues/new).
+If you have any questions, please don't hesitate to [create an issue](https://github.com/gitlocalize/feedback/issues/new).

 ## Thank you